top of page

 Do you need a communications audit?

 It can be helpful to get an outside perspective on your organization.
-That's where a communications audit comes in.
+That's where a communications audit by an outside firm can help.
+At Fitler Square Strategies, we specialize in communications audits that help organization drive positive change.

 What is a communications audit?

 A communications audit systematically reviews and evaluates an organization's internal and external communications channels and processes.
-A communications audit aims to assess the effectiveness of an organization's current communications strategies and identify any areas that need improvement.
+Its aim is to assess the effectiveness of its current communications strategies and identify areas for improvement.

-During a communications audit, we will examine various aspects of its communication practices, including the types of communication channels it uses, the content and messaging of its communications, the frequency and timing, and the target audience for its communications.
+During a communications audit, we will examine various aspects of the organization's communication practices, including the types of communication channels it uses, the content and messaging of its communications, the frequency and timing of its communications, and the target audience for its communications.
 The audit may also involve gathering feedback from stakeholders, such as employees, customers, and other external audiences, to understand how well the organization's communications are being received.

 The results of a communications audit can help an organization identify and address any weaknesses in its communication practices, improve the effectiveness of its communication efforts, and better align its communication strategies with its overall business goals.

-Every communications audit varies based on the needs of the organization and the existing communications plans, but here are a few things we will evaluate.
+Every communications audit varies based on the organization's needs and existing communications plans, but here are a few things we will evaluate.

-1. Organization and personnel: One of the first tasks is to understand the structure and personnel of the organization.
+One of the first tasks is to understand the structure and personnel of the organization.
 How are decisions made?
 How do materials get approved?
 Are people and roles matched to strengths, or can an organization optimize its talent?
-We'll interview personnel and stakeholders to learn more and make sure the organization charts make sense, and your staff is in the right place, doing the right job.
-We'll also look at the processes and procedures in place and any project management tools to ensure you are optimizing your teams' time and work.
+We'll interview personnel and stakeholders to learn more and make sure the organization charts make sense and your staff is in the right place, doing the right job.
+We'll also look at the processes and procedures and any project management tools to ensure you optimize your teams' time and work.

-6. Measurements and Outputs: We will ensure you have the right measurements to evaluate progress against your goals based on your communications plans.
-We'll suggest better measurements and help refine your goals to be specific, measurable, actionable, and time-limited.
+We will ensure you have the correct measurements to evaluate progress against your goals based on your communications plans.
+We'll suggest better measurements and help refine your specific, measurable, actionable, and time-limited goals.

 We’ve led teams as large as 120 communicators, so we have experience with managing, planning, and executing.
 We managed Paid, Earned, Shared, and Owned media channels.
 Every organization is different, but we can apply our experience to help maximize your staff and resources.